 We will also use your information in this way where we have your consent to do so.
 Our partners have their own privacy notices.

 To view T.UK's click here, to view Stop Go Network click here and to view JamDoughnut’s click here.
 You should read these carefully to ensure you provide the appropriate consent.
+We may also share some of your information with third parties, where we believe it is in your best interest to do so.

 Transferring your personal information globally